 The Canadian Network for Arts and Learning is seeking community partners to co-host one of our dynamic Eduarts Hubs and celebrate exemplary local initiatives while connecting and engaging with the national arts and learning sector.
-Each Hub has a community-based focus and consists of professional development, networking and research sessions.
-The Ontario Eduarts Hubs series is supported by the Ontario Trillium Foundation.
+Each Hub has a community-based focus and consists of highlighting local initiatives, networking and research sessions.
 Email Managing Director Jennifer Petrilli to find out more.

 Connecting Arts Learning Communities